The Women’s Choral Society of the University of Oslo (KSS)

 KSS today

-KSS is an ambitious choir that aspires to be distinguishable within the choir community.
+KSS is an ambitious choir that aspires to be distinguishable within the international choir community.
 We aim high and work on several CD productions, we commission work by contemporary Norwegian composers, produce concerts and compete in national and international competitions.

 During recent years, KSS has participated in many competitions, both domestic and abroad.
 In October 2011, we represented Norway and the Norwegian Broadcasting Corporation in the international choir competition ‘Let the peoples sing’, where we came in at third place.
 In 2012, KSS won category ‘A+’ in the competition ‘Syng for oss’ (sing for us) in Bergen.
 In the Norwegian Championship, KSS won the category ‘equal voices’ with the highest score in the competition, as well as placing second in the Grand Final.
 However, KSS’s competitive history reached a highlight in 2015, when we placed 1st in the Grand Prix of Nations at the European Choir Games in the categories for Mixed, female and male choirs and Folklore!
 The results from European Choir Games 2015 ranked KSS in 1st place in Interkultur’s world ranking of female choirs, a ranking the choir still holds today!
 In august 2019, the choir again participated in the Grand Prix of Nations, and won 1st place again in both categories, Adult Choir and Folklore.
 As late as september 2023 the choir won 1.place at the International Baltic Sea Choir Competition.